paulfloyd/freebsd_valgrind/README.md

 I don't have a full history of everyone that has worked on this code.
 Obviously there is the upstream Valgrind team.
 When I started working on the code, it was based on the efforts of Phil Longstaff (https://bitbucket.org/plongstaff/valgrind-freebsd-git.git).
 This stalled for a bit, and then Ed Maste (https://github.com/FreeBSDFoundation/valgrind.git) took the baton.
 I restarted working on the code in late January 2020.

-Patches (from the FreeBSD bugzilla, https://bugs.freebsd.org/bugzilla/) have been merged from Julien Nadeau, Kubilay Kocak
+Patches (from the FreeBSD bugzilla, https://bugs.freebsd.org/bugzilla/) have been merged from Julien Nadeau, Kubilay Kocak.

+Thanks to Nick Briggs for testing, analyzing and providing patches.

 ## Building the code